 Employees are expected to work their notice period.
 If an employee has an outstanding debt to the SSSC eg an overpayment of salary, they are expected to repay the outstanding amount in full.
-Normally any balance of annual leave must be used before leaving.
-Where employees are unable to use accrued untaken annual leave prior to their termination, they will be entitled to a payment in lieu in respect of this annual leave.
+Details relating to annual leave are in our Annual Leave Policy.

-6. Further information
+5. Further information

-6.1 Learning and development
+5.1 Learning and development

-We will support the fair and consistent application of this policy by making sure managers have full awareness and understanding of the processes relating to retirement.
-We will include training on this policy in line management development programmes and make sure that all managers participate.
+To support the fair and consistent application of this policy, we will ensure full awareness and understanding of the issues relating to retirement and severance for managers by incorporating training on this policy within line management development programmes and ensure that all managers have participated in such a programme.

-6.2 Sources of support
+5.2 Sources of support